 You’re developing a medical condition or getting sick

 If you experience shortness of breath, unusual fatigue, dizziness, and your RHR has increased, you might be at risk for a medical condition.
 High RHR can be a sign that something is abnormal.
 However, even if you have a low RHR combined with symptoms (like those above), it could indicate an issue.

 Don’t just look at the RHR, combines it with all the metrics especially HRV.
 If your RHR looks unusual but you don’t feel lightheaded, weak, short of breath, dizzy, then there is nothing to worry.

-Most of the time your RHR can be modified.
 Unfortunately, as you get older, your RHR tends to increase.
 To reduce the impact that aging can have on your cardiovascular system, you can help maximize your results by exercising within your target HR zone to help lower your RHR.
 You can compare to other people your sex and age to get a good idea if you’re in the averages.
-But keep in mind an average isn’t personal (genetics too are involved!) and doesn’t necessarily reflect the best practices and target RHR.
+But keep in mind that these averages may not apply to your profile (genetics too are involved!).
 We recommend you to stick with Circular’s recommendations.

 Medication affects Resting Heart Rate

 Changes in your RHR can also result from over-the-counter or prescription medications.
 Medications to treat asthma, depression, obesity, and attention deficit disorder tend to increase your RHR.
 However, medications prescribed for hypertension and heart conditions (beta-blockers, calcium channel blockers) typically decrease your resting heart rate.